simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 for more work.
 We will move to a First-Come First-Served mechanism instead.

-For that, your workers should explicitely request for work with a message sent to a channel that is specific to their master.
+For that, your workers should explicitly request for work with a message sent to a channel that is specific to their master.
 The name of that private channel can be the one used to categorize the executions, as it is already specific to each master.